 - you can take a user's perspective and are able to translate their needs into technology and IT infrastructure;

-- you take the initiative in establishing short and long-term contacts with researchers to discuss RDM matters;
+- you take the initiative in establishing short and long-term contacts with researchers to discuss RDM/FAIR data matters;

 - you can translate questions from researchers and students into possible new services and advise the project team on this;

-- you provide training in the field of RDM;
+- you provide training in the field of RDM/FAIR data;

-- you follow (inter) national developments in the RDM field, keep abreast of new tools and software and you consider whether and how you can use these.
+- you follow (inter) national developments in the RDM/FAIR data field, keep abreast of new tools and software and you consider whether and how you can use these.

 What we ask:

-- a master's degree and at least two years of relevant work experience.
+- a master's degree and preferably two years of relevant work experience.
 You have demonstrable experience with and knowledge of the management of research data and / or privacy-sensitive data; having a Phd is an advantage.

-- you have knowledge of software and other IT facilities that are required for RDM and you have basic knowledge of programming work that is required for RDM in terms of analysis and version management;
+- you have knowledge of software and other IT facilities that are required for RDM and you have basic knowledge of programming work that is required for RDM in terms of analysis and version management (fi Python);

 - experience in building and maintaining relationship networks.
 As an independent professional you are an equal discussion partner for your contacts at the faculty;